awslabs/gui-installer-for-sap-abap-sdk/README.md

 ## Current limitations
 - Only supports NetWeaver 7.4 and higher based SAP systems (same [prerequisite](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/prerequisites.html#sdk) as the AWS SDK for SAP ABAP)
 - Needs the SAP system to have a working Internet connection for downloading ABAP SDK .json and .zip files
+- Needs some disk space for the ABAP SDK .zip files on the SAP system's filesystem
 - Currently needs manual updating by copy/pasting the latest version
 - No support for the [BTP edition of the AWS SDK for SAP ABAP](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/installation-btp.html), yet